microsoft/react-native-windows/CONTRIBUTING.md

 If you're able & willing to help fix issues and/or implement features, we'd love your contribution!

 The best place to start is the list of ["good first issue"](https://github.com/microsoft/react-native-windows/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) issues.
-These are bugs or tasks that we on the team believe would be easier to implement for someone without any prior experience in the codebase.
+These are bugs or tasks that we on the team believe could be implemented for someone without any prior experience in the codebase.
 Once you're feeling more comfortable in the codebase, feel free to just use the ["Help Wanted"](https://github.com/microsoft/react-native-windows/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22+) label, or just find an issue your interested in and hop in!

 Often, we like to assign issues that generally belong to somebody's area of expertise to the team member that owns that area.
 This doesn't mean the community can't jump in -- they should reach out and have a chat with the assignee to see if it'd okay to take.
 If an issue's been assigned more than a month ago, there's a good chance it's fair game to try yourself.